zebrunner/python-agent-pytest/README.md

     pip install pytest-zebrunner

-or for parallel tests support:

-    pip install pytest-zebrunner[xdist]

 ## Configuration
 After the installation, reporting is disabled by default.
 It won't send any data to the Zebrunner service without a valid configuration.